jdc20181/BeffsBrowser/README.md

 **Version 2.4.0 has began development**

+There is more time for much of the todo list to be completed in 2.4.2, due to an installer issue the "installed" version will display as 2.4.1.

 There is already a long to-do list, you can view that in the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Version-2.4.0)

 V. 2.4 is focused on making BB stable and more reliable as well as improvements and new features.